 What is the installation process?

-The installation is usually fast.
+The transfer seat installation process is usually fast.
 In most cases, transfer bases do not require an alteration of the factory seat and are made with heavy gauge frames, actuators, and controls that make them easy to use.
 Every company and manufacturer is different, so it is always best to check with them.

 Types of seats: 6-way seat vs. 4-way seat